galeraga/3D-semantic-parsing/README.md

 Clara Oliver

 ## Acknowledgments
-We'd like to thank the unconditional support of our advisor Mariona Carós,
+We'd like to thank the unconditional support of our advisor Mariona Carós, whose kind directions helped us to walk the path less abruptly.

 ## Annex